ShayanEm/Projects/Website/README.md

 # Shayan's Website

 This repository contains the HTML, JavaScript, and CSS files for Shayan's website.
-The website showcases Shayan's interests and provides a visually appealing interface for visitors.

 ## Features
 - Responsive Design: The website is designed to be responsive and accessible on various devices.